NCEAS/recordr/cran-comments.md

       be called regardless of package load order, provided that the function is not called with a fully qualified name, i.e. `ggplot2::ggsave', or if the function is inside a package that imports the function.
-Not all instances of a function call will be recorded, but certainly the function calls that recordr overrides and are called from a user scripts will be recorded.
+Not all instances of a function call will be recorded, but certainly the select set of function calls that recordr overrides and are on the search path will be recorded.

       When one of our overridding functions is called, we record the data provenance for the function, i.e. the files specified for read and/or write, then